sunshine1247474/Computer-Architecture-Cpu-Simulator/README.md

 Simulating a CPU using Python provides valuable insights into the functioning of computer systems.
 This project, while simple, lays the foundation for understanding complex CPU architectures and operations.
 Whether you're a student, an educator, or just a curious mind, this simulator offers a hands-on approach to learning about CPUs.

 Feel free to explore the [GitHub](https://github.com/sunshine1247474/Computer-Architecture-Cpu-Simulator/blob/main/SimpleCPUSimulator.py)) for the complete code and contribute to its development.
-Happy coding!

 ### Questions to Explore